Don’t Toss These 50 Things—Repurpose Them Instead!

 This clever DIYer used old mattress springs for a flower wall.
 The springs are hung on the side of the house near the patio.

 Not all bugs are pests!
-Here’s how to roll out the welcome mat for insects that are actually good for your garden.
+Find out the insects that are good for your garden.

 Broken Table Legs